-(noun) Gosling is a specialized term for a young baby goose, typically still covered with down and unable to fly.
+Gosling is a specialized term for a young baby goose, typically still covered with soft, fluffy down feathers and unable to fly.
 Because these chicks are precocial, however, even at a young age they can easily forage on their own and both walk and swim well.
 Yet despite the amount of independence they have immediately after hatching, goslings stay in a family flock under the protective eyes of their parents for several weeks or months as they grow and mature.

 What Makes a Baby Goose a Gosling

 - Markings: Despite their camouflaged, downy plumage, young geese often do have certain distinguishing markings, particularly around the head and face.
-Also checking down color and the color of the feet and legs can help identify young goslings.
+Noting down color and the color of the feet and legs can also help identify young goslings.

 Species of Goslings